Yuanhl4/514_project/README.md

-# 514_project:
-Mouth Breathing Helper
+# Mouth Breathing Helper: A device help people, especially childfren to have a healthier breath habbit.

-# Concept:
+# Overview:
 Breathing only from your mouth in long-term will lead to health issues, includes: Malocclusion, Facial differences, Obstructive sleep apnea.
 The Mouth Breathing Helper will help users to develop the habit to breath through mouth instead of mouth.

-# System expection:
 ESP32 with a humidity and temperature sensor will determine wether the users are breathing through mouth and remind them to stop.
 An remote terminal with a screen and  a counter will show more information of mouth breathing in one day.

+# Highlights:

 # Sketch